 Getting to Himeji Castle

-Himeji Castle is about a 20-minute walk from JR Himeji Station.
-The castle sits atop Himeyama from where it could observe all the doings in the town and has become a symbol of Himeji City.
+Himeji Castle is conveniently located about a 20-minute walk from JR Himeji Station.
+Perched atop Himeyama hill, the castle offers a commanding view of the surrounding area, allowing it to historically oversee the activities in the town.
+Today, it stands as a proud symbol of Himeji City.

 Himeji Castle History